Zeke and The Popo: History

-Zeke and The Popo, begins as a side project from Zeke (vocal, piano & guitar from the band LAIN) at 2003.
+Zeke and The Popo began as a side project from Zeke (vocal, piano, and guitar from the band LAIN) in 2003.
 Zeke then asked Leonardo Ringo (a.k.a.
-Mugeni) to jam and the two quickly felt a chemistry between them to create music together.
+Mugeni) to jam, and the two quickly felt a chemistry between them to create music together.
 Not long after, they asked Iman Fattah (a.k.a.
-Babyfaced) also from the band LAIN to play synthesizer.
+Babyfaced) from the band LAIN to play synthesizer.

-As the trio jammed and played gigs often, they contributed for J.K.T.S.K.R.G compilation from aksara records and this marked the need for a drummer & bass player because the band had felt that their music has grown from a 3 piece sound based band to a spacey, ambient layered analog band.
+As the trio jammed and played gigs often, they contributed to the J.K.T.S.K.R.G compilation from Aksara records, and this marked the need for a drummer and bass player because the band felt that their music had grown from a three-piece sound-based band to a spacey, ambient layered analog band.
 Thus, they asked Amir (a.k.a.
 Kuro) to play drum & Yuditia Noor (a.k.a.
 Sideburns) to play bass.
 In November 2003, they performed together for the first time on the first event in Aksara Bookstore Kemang.